INSTANT VIEW-Russian forces invade Ukraine after Putin orders attack | Headlines

 Russian forces fired missiles at several Ukrainian cities and landed troops on its south coast on Thursday, officials and media said, after President Vladimir Putin authorised what he called a special military operation in the east.
 Shortly after Putin spoke in a televised address on Russian state TV, explosions could be heard in the pre-dawn quiet of the Ukrainian capital of Kyiv.
 Gunfire rattled near the capital's main airport, the Interfax news agency said.

-"The end game is still not clear and until there is clarity on Russia's intentions, expect markets to be very volatile with greater downside risk.
-"The risk of higher commodity prices will fuel inflation fears even further in the short term and weigh on markets.
-However history shows that military attacks like this and geopolitical events will pass eventually if there is no major global economic impact.
+"History shows that military attacks like this and geopolitical events will pass eventually if there is no major global economic impact.
 If this is so, markets will rebound after an initial sharp drawdown.
 Those looking to buy on dips should buy gradually and must take a medium to long term view."
+HOWIE LEE, ECONOMIST, OCBC, SINGAPORE

+"Asia will keenly feel the effects of the conflict via inflationary pressures.
+If Russia's oil is kept off international trade by sanctions, Asia as a typical net-importer of oil will feel the heat from higher cost of energy imports."
+YASUHIDE YAJIMA, CHIEF ECONOMIST, NLI RESEARCH INSTITUTE, TOKYO

+"There's nothing good in this for Japan's economy, which is reliant on solid U.S. and Chinese growth.
+If the global economy slumps and hits external demand, that would deal a huge blow to Japan's economy."
+ROBERT RENNIE, HEAD OF FINANCIAL MARKET STRATEGY, WESTPAC, SYDNEY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)